I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Atticus Finch: The defendant is not guilty – but somebody in this courtroom is.
 Now, gentlemen, in this country, our courts are the great levelers.
 In our courts, all men are created equal.
 I’m no idealist to believe firmly in the integrity of our courts and of our jury system – that’s no ideal to me.
 That is a living, working reality!

-Russel Harlan‘s cinematography managed to capture the essence of Maycomb.
-It’s a tired old town, and the narration describes everything there is: the days were long and sometimes dull, there’s a lot of routine going on, and there’s no hurry.
+Russell Harlan‘s cinematography managed to capture the essence of Maycomb.
+It’s a tired old town, and the narration describes everything there is: the days are long and sometimes dull, there’s a lot of routine, and there’s no hurry.
 And yet, a person’s life is being decided in the background.
-That’s the difference between a child’s view and the world of adults, and this film depicts the memory of a child.
-Both of the child actors did their parts extremely well and you could really tell they were children from Maycomb, even if Maycomb never existed.
-And Alexander Golitzen and Henry Bumstead‘s art directing really created Maycomb.
-It was there and we were in it.
+That’s the difference between a child’s view of the world and that of adults, and this film depicts a child’s memory.
+Both of the child actors did their parts extremely well, and you could really tell they were children from Maycomb, even if Maycomb never existed.
+And Alexander Golitzen and Henry Bumstead‘s art direction really created Maycomb.
+It was there, and we were in it.
 The whole set was built on the Universal backlot for $225,000 and comprised more than thirty buildings, along with some Southern-style houses that were to be demolished to make way for a new Los Angeles freeway.
 The two received the Oscar for Best Art Direction.

 The film's set design and art directing won the Academy Award.
 The whole fictional town of Maycomb was built from scratch

-The film’s set design and art directing won the Academy Award.
+The film’s set design and art direction won the Academy Award.
 The whole fictional town of Maycomb was built from scratch.

 Older Scout: Maycomb was a tired old town, even in 1932 when I first knew it.
 Somehow, it was hotter then.
 Men’s stiff collars wilted by nine in the morning; ladies bathed before noon, after their 3 o’clock naps, and by nightfall were like soft teacakes with frosting from sweating and sweet talcum.
 The day was twenty-four hours long, but it seemed longer.
 There was no hurry, for there was nowhere to go and nothing to buy… and no money to buy it with.
 Although Maycomb County had recently been told that it had nothing to fear but fear itself… That summer, I was six years old.